winardiaris/pabrikon/README.md

   pabrikon --clean --type=symlink
     clean the project from symlink file

   pabrikon --clean --type=svg
     clean the project from svg file

+  pabrikon -g
+  pabrikon --makesvg
+	build icons in svg file

+  pabrikon -g -a
+    build icon to png all files

   pabrikon -h
     show this help usage